What is it?

 Dr. Lembke has developed multiple teaching programs on drug misuse and addiction therapy.
 She has held multiple leadership and mentorship positions and received the Stanford’s Chairman’s Award for Clinical Innovation, and the Stanford Departmental Award for Outstanding Teaching.
 She chaired the Planning Committee for the California Society of Addiction Medicine (CSAM) Annual Addiction Medicine Conference and is the former president of the Addiction Medicine Fellowship Directors Association (AMFDA).
 She has published over 50 peer-reviewed articles, chapters, and commentaries, and is author of the bestselling book, Drug Dealer, MD: How Doctors Were Duped, Patients Got Hooked, and Why It’s So Hard to Stop.

-Peter Mansky, MD, Member, Scientific Advisory Board
+Peter Mansky, MD, Member, Scientific Advisory Board (In Memorium)

 We are currently developing partnerships with leaders in academia and industry in the fields of addiction, digital health and virtual reality.
 We will provide more information as these relationships become more formalized.